 FinScope consumer surveys are nationally representative surveys that studies of how individuals source their income, how they manage their financial lives and focuses on adults in a particular country.
-FinScope Consumer surveys have been conducted in 26 countries (13 in the SADC region, 6 in non-SADC region and 7 in Asia).
+FinScope Consumer surveys have been conducted in 29 countries (14 in the SADC region, 8 non-SADC region and 7 in Asia).
 In addition to the consumer surveys the methodology has been adapted to also understand financial behaviours of Micro, Small and Medium Enterprises.
 (MSME).
 The surveys create an understanding of consumer perceptions and behaviours by exploring either individuals’ or small business owners’ interactions with the financial sector as a whole.
 The FinScope MSME surveys have been implemented in 7 countries.

 The findings of the first national FinScope consumer survey were published in South Africa in 2003.
 Since then the study has evolved across the African and Asian continents into a powerful research tool, which can be used by any organisation or government concerned with understanding these interactions – or their absence – by people across the spectrum of national population.
 Engagement with formal and informal financial services is gauged within the surveys.